JenniferShelton/JenniferShelton.github.io/_episodes/21-structuralVariation.md

 > ## Importance of SVs
 >
-> SVs affect an order of magnitude more bases in the human genome in comparison to SNVs (Pang et al, 2010).
+> SVs affect an order of magnitude more bases in the human genome in comparison to SNVs (Pang et al, 2010)
-> And are more likely to associate with disease.
+> and are more likely to associate with disease.
 {: .keypoints}

 Structural variation encompases several classes of variants including deletions, insertions,